The Association of College and Research Libraries definition

 Feel free to just email Tiffany Hebb (or any other librarian you want to work with), or fill out the form below, if you prefer.

 While we tend to talk about library instruction in terms of "class sessions," our best instruction often happens when working with individual students on their own research projects.
-Please encourage your students to seek out Peer Research Consultants (PRCs) or librarians for help.
-We generally recommend students in lower-level classes to start with the PRCs (who are available in-person and on chat/text during afternoons and evenings).
-For senior seminar and other upper-level students, we recommend they make an appointment with a librarian.
+In these sessions, we discuss their initial research question, talk about language, tools, and search strategies, and help them evaluate results.
+Please encourage your students to make an appointment with a librarian

 Feel free to use or adapt the following text for your syllabus:

 Through DePauw Libraries, you have access to a vast collection of books, journals, newspapers, music, films, primary sources, and library databases, plus the run of the "regular" internet.
 This means you may feel overwhelmed with the options, and feel stuck in getting started with your research.
-Peer Research Consultants (PRCs) and librarians are here to help!
-PRCs are available afternoons and evenings - on chat/text, and in person at The Desk in Roy O. West Library.
-They'll help you get started finding sources for your projects.
-You can also schedule an appointment for a research consultation with a librarian here: https://libcal.depauw.edu/appointments.
-For FAQs and chat options, visit: https://libanswers.depauw.edu/.
+Librarians are here to help!
+You can schedule an appointment for a research consultation with a librarian here: https://libcal.depauw.edu/appointments.
+For FAQs and other ways to contact us, visit https://libanswers.depauw.edu/.